nwithan8/Bots/README.md

 <a href="https://www.reddit.com/user/ComicStripsBot">ComicStripsBot</a>: A Reddit bot that crossposts "hot" posts from r/Comics to r/ComicStrips.
 Code: https://github.com/nwithan8/ComicStripBot

+BigBox Bot: A multi-function Discord bot that manage Plex and Jellyfin servers, provide sports scores and control smart home devices, among other things.
+Code: https://github.com/nwithan8/nwithan8-cogs

-PlexRecs: A Discord bot that offers movie and TV show recommendations from your Plex Media Server library.
+PlexRecs: A Discord bot that offers recommendations from your Plex Media Server library.
 Code: https://github.com/nwithan8/PlexRecs

-<a href="https://discordapp.com/oauth2/authorize?client_id=501074195019726850&scope=bot">ESPN Probability Bot</a>: A Discord bot that can pull the Win Probability of an NCAA football game from ESPN's website.
-Code: Coming soon.

-PlexDiscordManager: A Discord bot that can add, remove and manage users to a Plex Media Server.
-Code: https://github.com/nwithan8/PlexDiscordManager

-BBMHelper: A Slack bot that can assist with my Plex Media Server, offering search results, library sizes, popular items and suggestions.
-No longer maintained; suggestion feature ported to PlexRecs bot.
 # Assisting
 Mellow: A Discord bot to interact with Ombi, Tautulli, Sonarr and Radarr.
 Rewriting PlexRecs to integrate.
 Code: https://github.com/nwithan8/Mellow

 <a href="https://www.reddit.com/r/FakeCollegeFootball/">CFBRef</a>: Referee bot operating games in r/FakeCollegeFootball.
 Helped incorporate images displaying the plays on a virtual field.
 Code: https://github.com/nwithan8/CFBRef

+# Depreciated
+<a href="https://discordapp.com/oauth2/authorize?client_id=501074195019726850&scope=bot">ESPN Probability Bot</a>: A Discord bot that can pull the Win Probability of an NCAA football game from ESPN's website.
+No longer maintained, functionality expanded and rolled into BigBox Bot.

+BBMHelper: A Slack bot that can assist with my Plex Media Server, offering search results, library sizes, popular items and suggestions.
+No longer maintained; features ported to PlexRecs and BigBox Bot.

 More to come!